I accidentally discovered a cure for my troublesome hangnail problem that plagues me every winter…here’s my story…Follow @vsatech

 I usually get them in the winter.
 The fact that I live in Wisconsin and it’s cold and dry here in the winter is primarily to blame.
 But nothing I’ve tried throughout the years has helped much.
 I’ve used tons of hand lotions, I’ve rubbed many different kinds of lubricating oils and creams into my cuticles…you name it and I’ve probably tried it…but nothing has ever really helped.
 Probably my most successful treatment to date has been lanolin.
 But lanolin is sticky and messy.

-My 90 year old Dad has also had this condition most of his adult life…and that’s a really long time!
+My 94 year old Dad has also had this condition most of his adult life…that’s a really long time!
 His preferred treatment is rubbing Chapsitck onto his cuticles in the winter.
+This still happens even though he moved to Florida many years ago.

-So I was really thrilled this winter to have discovered the easiest, least time-consuming method of completely fixing them for me.
-I thought I’d share my discovery in time for my Dad’s birthday.
+I was really thrilled a few winters back when I seemed to have discovered the easiest and least time-consuming method of completely fixing this problem for me and my Dad.

 How I Accidently Discovered A Great Preventive Measure